asher-schulman/Notebook/README.md

 5. Be deployed online and accessible to the public via Heroku - [notebook](https://git-this-notebook.herokuapp.com/)

 6. README.md file in the github repo with public link

-## Features

-- shows all characters in the Rick & Morty Universe in pages of 20
-- search by name for characters
-- filter by alive or dead characters
-- next/previous buttons to display next 20 results (search and filter stays applied)

 * * *